 The duality between measure and category emerged in the 1920s, largely in the work of Sierpiński.
 See the commentary by Hartman [Hart] in Sierpiński's selected works ([Sie1], [Sie2]).
 The theme is explored at textbook length in [Oxt]; see Ch.
 19 for duality (including the Sierpiński-Erdős Duality Principle under the Continuum Hypothesis), Ch.
 17 (in ergodic theory, duality extends to some but not all forms of the Poincaré recurrence theorem) and Ch.
 21 (in probability theory, duality extends as far as the zero-one law but not to the strong law of large numbers).
 Duality also fails to extend to the theory of random series [Kah].
 For further limitations of duality, see [DoF], [Bart], [BGJS].
-For the theory of a.e.-convergence associated with $\sigma$ -ideals studied by Wilczyński's school, see [PWW].
-For a set-theoretic explanation of the duality in regular variation in terms of forcing see [BOst2] Section 5, [Mil1] Section 6.
+For Wilczyński's theory of a.e.-convergence associated with σ -ideals, see [PWW].
+For a set-theoretic explanation of the duality in regular variation in terms of forcing see [BOst1] Section 5, [Mil1] Section 6.